• Skip to primary navigation

 apple cinnamon chia pudding by wholefoodsoulfoodkitchen.com

-For more breakfast recipes that include applesauce see Applesauce Oatmeal, Vegan Applesauce Pancakes or Banana Applesauce Muffins.
+For more breakfast recipes that include unsweetened applesauce see Applesauce Oatmeal, Vegan Applesauce Pancakes or Banana Applesauce Muffins.

 Or try our Almond Milk Chia Pudding, Coconut Milk Chia Pudding or Salted Caramel Chia Pudding for more chia seed recipes.